vtaits/form-schema/packages/react-final-form-schema/README.md

   - `getFieldType` - see [@vtaits/form-schema](https://github.com/vtaits/form-schema/tree/master/packages/form-schema);

+  - `parents` - stack of parent fields above current field with runtime values;

   - `renderField` - function, can be helpful for render nested fields.
+Arguments:

+    1. `fieldName` - required, string, name of field for render;

+    2. `payload` - not required, payload prop of nested field;

+    3. `parents` - not required, stack of parent fields for child field.

 ## Built-in field types